CliMA/Thermodynamics.jl/README.md

 T = TD.air_temperature(params, ts)
 ```

-And that's it.
 See a full list of different thermodynamic state constructors, in case you want to create a thermodynamic state with different variables, [here](https://clima.github.io/Thermodynamics.jl/dev/API/#Thermodynamic-State-Constructors).

 See a full list of quantities that you can compute from a thermodynamic state, see our thermodynamic state-compatible methods [here](https://clima.github.io/Thermodynamics.jl/dev/API/#Thermodynamic-state-methods).